PureStorage-OpenConnect/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhoso180_flasharray_configuration.rst

 Test the Deployed Back Ends
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After RHOSO system is deployed, run the following command to check if the Cinder services are up:
+After RHOSO system is deployed, access the provided pod openstackclient from where you can run the OpenStack commands to check if the Cinder services are up:

 .. code-block:: bash
   :name: cinder-service-list

-  $ export OS_CLOUD=<your cloud name>
+  $ oc rsh openstackclient
-  $ export OS_PASSWORD=<your password>
+  sh-5.1$ export OS_PASSWORD=<your password>
-  $ openstack volume service list
+  sh-5.1$ openstack volume service list

 Run the following commands to create the volume types mapped to the deployed back ends: